loda-lang/loda-programs/programs/oeis/list1.md

 * [A195233](http://oeis.org/A195233) ([L03 program](A195233.asm)): Number of lower triangles of a 3 X 3 0..n array with each element differing from all of its diagonal, vertical, antidiagonal and horizontal neighbors by one or less.
 * [A195234](http://oeis.org/A195234) ([L26 program](A195234.asm)): Number of lower triangles of a 4 X 4 0..n array with each element differing from all of its diagonal, vertical, antidiagonal and horizontal neighbors by one or less.
 * [A195241](http://oeis.org/A195241) ([L18 program](A195241.asm)): Expansion of (1-x+19*x^3-3*x^4)/(1-x)^3.
+* [A195279](http://oeis.org/A195279) ([L65 program](A195279.asm)): Number of lower triangles of a 3 X 3 integer array with each element differing from all of its vertical and horizontal neighbors by n or less and triangles differing by a constant counted only once.
 * [A195291](http://oeis.org/A195291) ([L12 program](A195291.asm)): Years in the Gregorian calendar which are not (proleptic) leap years.
 * [A195311](http://oeis.org/A195311) ([L11 program](A195311.asm)): Row sums of A195310.
 * [A195312](http://oeis.org/A195312) ([L16 program](A195312.asm)): Multiples of 9 and odd numbers interleaved.